Program overview

 • Guidance from active industry professionals through lectures, case studies, and group discussions.

-• Availability of a fully online option for those who prefer to learn from home.
+• A fully online option for those who prefer to study remotely.

 Featured Experiences

-• Hands-on training in a cyber range that simulates a security operation center (SOC).
+• Access to a cyber range that simulates a security operation center (SOC) for practical training.

-• Co-op and internship opportunities to gain practical experience in the field.
+• Opportunities for co-op placements to gain real-world experience in the field.

 Career Options

-Graduates of the Computer Systems Technician – Cyber Security program can pursue various entry-level positions in the cyber security industry, including:
+Graduates of the Computer Systems Technician – Cyber Security diploma can pursue a variety of entry-level positions in the cyber security industry, including:

-• Cyber Security Technician: Responsible for monitoring and protecting an organization’s networks and systems from cyber threats.
+• Cyber Security Technician: Responsible for monitoring and protecting an organization’s computer systems and networks from cyber threats.

 • Cyber Security Operations Analyst: Analyzes security incidents and implements measures to prevent future breaches.

-• Incident Responder: Responds to security breaches and incidents, investigating and mitigating threats.
+• Incident Responder: Responds to security breaches and incidents, investigating and mitigating damage.

 • Identity Management and Authentication Support Specialist: Manages user identities and access controls to ensure secure access to systems.

-• Information Technology (IT) Security Analyst: Implements security measures to safeguard an organization’s IT infrastructure.
+• Information Technology (IT) Security Analyst: Protects an organization’s IT infrastructure by implementing security measures and protocols.

-• Vulnerability Assessment Analyst: Conducts assessments to identify and address security weaknesses in systems.
+• Vulnerability Assessment Analyst: Conducts assessments to identify and address security vulnerabilities in systems.

 • Encryption Key Management Support Specialist: Manages encryption keys and ensures secure data transmission.